ternaustralia/geonadir-upload-cli/README.md

     - The path must exist, otherwise error raised.

 - `-o, --output-folder`: Whether output csv is created.
+Generate output at the specified path.

     - Default is false.